admullen93/admullen93.github.io/README.md

-# VA Slack Enterprise Handbook
+# VA Slack Enterprise Grid Handbook

-Welcome to the VA Slack Enterprise Handbook.
-If you already have an account, you may sign in at: !!!
+Welcome to th  VA Slack Enterprise Grid Handbook.
+If you already have an account, you may sign in [here]pages/getting-started).
+Slack is a messaging program used across the VA to communicate with team members, share media, and perform many other helpful functions.
+Enterprise Grid is !!!
-The following resources will help you get started with Slack Enterprise at the VA.
+The following resources will help you get started with Slack Enterprise Grid at the VA.

-Visit [Getting Started](pages/getting-started) for a guide on setting up your Slack Enterprise account.
+Visit [Getting Started](pages/getting-started) for a guide on setting up your VA Slack Enterprise Grid Handbook account.

 For general Slack use, visit [Slack 101](pages/slack-101).